-- EnWave is an equal opportunity employer committed to fostering a healthy and safe work environment for all employees.
+• EnWave is an equal opportunity employer committed to fostering a healthy and safe work environment for all employees.
 EnWave is committed to creating and maintaining a workplace environment which fosters mutual respect, integrity, and professional conduct.
-Responsibilities of employees and management are clearly defined, including procedures for reporting. - There is an Employee Handbook which is read and signed by new hires and on an annual basis.
-The Employee Handbook contains Operational, Organization and Corporate Global policies including a Code of Business Conduct and Ethics, Workplace Harassment and Bullying, Diversity and Whistleblower policies.
-The Whistleblower policy ensures that employees direct their concerns to a designated point of contact, allowing EnWave to promptly address any incidents. - Weekly management meetings are held to discuss business updates and ongoing operations which provides a platform for addressing concerns and engaging in discussions relevant to Bill S-211. - Workplace health and safety is discussed at each Board of Directors meeting which are held on a quarterly basis at a minimum.
+Responsibilities of employees and management are clearly defined, including procedures for reporting.

+- There is an Employee Handbook which is read and signed by new hires and on an annual basis.
+The Employee Handbook contains Operational, Organization and Corporate Global policies including a Code of Business Conduct and Ethics, Workplace Harassment and Bullying, Diversity, Whistleblower and Bill S-211 policies.
+The Whistleblower policy ensures that employees direct their concerns to a designated point of contact, allowing EnWave to promptly address any incidents. - Weekly management meetings and quarterly townhalls are held to discuss business updates and ongoing operations which provides a platform for addressing concerns and engaging in discussions relevant to Bill S-211. - Workplace health and safety is discussed at each Board of Directors meeting which are held on a quarterly basis at a minimum. - Suppliers are required to review and sign a Code of Conduct as part of the supplier onboarding process.
+The Code of Conduct contains, amongst other principles and expectations, language regarding the Suppliers obligation to ethical labour practices.